2018 League Rules & Playing Conditions + T20 K.O. Rules

 (a) A team’s average run rate is calculated by dividing the number of runs scored in its innings by the number of valid balls received during that innings

-(b) If the team batting first is dismissed in fewer than the number of overs allocated for its innings, the calculation will be based on the number of balls that the team was scheduled to receive rather than those it actually received.
+(b) If the team batting first is dismissed in fewer than the number of overs allocated for its innings or declares, the calculation will be based on the number of balls that the team was scheduled to receive rather than those it actually received.

 (c) If the team batting second is unable to receive its allocated overs, the calculation of its average run rate will be based on the actual number of valid deliveries received during its innings.